 Visitors can also enjoy the many facets of the architecture of Savoie.
 As a catholic land and a region where many conflicts occurred, the Pays de Savoie demonstrate a large variety of churches as well as a tremendous amount of defensive castles.
 For instance, the Tarentaise Valley boasts some of the most beautiful Baroque churches in France.

 The castle of Chambéry is renowned because it was the castle of the Dukes of Savoy.
 It was built during the 11th century and was meant since its origin to serve an administrative as well as a defensive purpose (fortress).
 The castle also shelters the Sainte-Chapelle, a stunning chapel in flamboyant gothic style with a Grand Carillon from the Paccard Foundry which is the biggest set of bells (70 bells!) in Europe and the 4th biggest in the world…

-The traditional Savoyard chalet is also an object of curiosity for tourists, since its style varies greatly from one valley to the other.
+A traditional Savoyard chalet is also an object of curiosity for tourists since its style varies greatly from one valley to the other.
 What makes the specificity of the chalet’s construction is its skilful combination of stone and wood.
 The chalet is supposed to blend in with the mountainous landscape.